 Absolutely.
 Just cook the noodles according to package directions.

 Recipe for Asian Noodles With Ground Pork and Peanut Sauce

-I hope you give this Thai Peanut Sauce with Noodles a try.
+I hope you give this Thai Peanut Sauce Noodles with Pork a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.
 Your feedback is valuable to me for developing future recipes.